Michael Kann: Education

-First Feature
+First features

-In 1979, Kann produced his graduation film Natalja dir, dir Isaak ("Dedicated to Natalija and Isaak") with Jenny Gröllmann and Hilmar Baumann.
+In 1979, Kann produced his graduation film Natalja dir, dir Isaak (Dedicated to Natalija and Isaak) with Jenny Gröllmann and Hilmar Baumann.
 The basis for this film was a story in the memoirs of the Soviet writer, journalist, and historian Ilya Erenburg, which also appeared in Erenburg's Black Book, which was banned under Stalin.
 In the memoir, a Russian woman hid her Jewish husband under the stove for 26 months in the German-occupied Smolensk region and told their children that their father was a rat.
 Bertolt Brecht also mentioned this story after meeting Erenburg at Anna Seghers’ residence in Berlin.
 Natalja dir, dir Isaak was broadcast on state television on 6 May 1980 and screened at a CILECT convention in Edinburgh the same year.
 It was subsequently invited to the Student Academy Award in the USA.
 However, it was not entered in the competition as the submission was prevented by the Cultural Department of the Central Committee of the Socialist Unity Party of Germany (SED).
 An invitation to the film festival in Tampere (Finland) was also turned down by the SED.
-According to Lothar Bisky, the then superintendent of the Academy of Film Art, the regime was worried about the accumulation of Jewish components (i.e., the theme, Erenburg's status, Kann's own family, and a suspected American-Jewish lobby.
+According to Lothar Bisky, the then-superintendent of the Academy of Film Art, the regime was worried about the accumulation of Jewish components (i.e., the theme, Erenburg's status, Kann's own family, and a suspected American-Jewish lobby).